-Cell – 925 area code 787 – 3474 – due to spam calls I may not answer so please leave a message
+Cell – 925 area code 787 – 3474 – because of spam calls I may not answer, so please leave a message

 A $100 deposit is required to hold the day.
 Deposit can be made via PayPal (firstname.lastname@example.org) or a check mailed to Mark Lassagne 1285 Stratford Ave Ste G-299 Dixon, CA 95620

 Note: Guide trips are not charters, we take one or two people, occasionally three but never more than that.
 We fish for freshwater bass, occasionally we catch stripers, salmon or other fish.